Repertoi-e/light-std/README.md

 Modern CPUs rely heavily on efficient memory layout, making it crucial for programmers to consider this aspect when writing code.
 High-level languages, including "Modern C++," often abstract memory management, which results in slower software.
 Hardware has gotten blazingly fast, but software has deteriorated drastically.
 Just following principles of "clean code" can [erase 4-14 years of hardware evolution](https://www.computerenhance.com/p/clean-code-horrible-performance?utm_source=post-email-title&publication_id=865289&post_id=102168145)!

-It's crucial to understand that writing readable, well-documented, and performant code is possible without resorting to low-level instructions or assembly.
+Writing readable, well-documented, and performant code is possible without resorting to low-level instructions or assembly.
 The modern emphasis on clean code can sometimes miss the mark, as it often focuses on aesthetics and abstractions rather than addressing the core issues at hand.
-Object-oriented programming and extensive abstraction layers might appear elegant, but as I see nobody measures the extent of coupling and productivity improvements they provide (I'd argue not much).
-In contrast, the performance cost of such an approach is quantifiable and can be significant.
-Thus, it's essential to get strike a balance between code elegance and performance.
-The latter almost always seems to be ignored.
+Object-oriented programming and extensive abstraction layers might appear elegant, but as I don't see anybody measuring the claims that are so vigorously defended, in contrast: performance cost of such an approach is quantifiable and can be significant.

-Despite CPUs being capable of performing billions of calculations per second, reading a single byte from RAM can take hundreds of clock cycles if the memory isn't in the cache.
+Despite modern CPUs being capable of performing billions of calculations per second, reading a single byte from RAM can take hundreds of clock cycles if the memory isn't in the cache.
 This highlights the importance of thinking about cache usage.
 When programmers adopt a data-oriented mindset, they prioritize structuring programs based on how computers process data.
 This means keeping data that is processed together in close proximity within memory.
-While creating abstractions can be beneficial and time-saving, excessive abstraction can lead to inefficient software that wastes CPU time (and speeds up global warming).

 ## This library currently provides:

-- A memory model inspired by Jonathan Blow's Jai - simple overridable allocators with an implicit context system, including a robust debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
+- A memory model inspired by Jonathan Blow's Jai - simple overridable allocators with an implicit global thread-local context variable, including a debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
-- Arrays centered around memory arenas, inspired by Ryan Fleury, which hope to eliminate the majority of memory bugs, by keeping everything self-contained.
+- Support for memory arenas, inspired by [Ryan Fleury](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).
-- Data structures - utf-8 non-null-terminated string, lists, hash table, etc.
+- Utf-8 non-null-terminated string with unicode support.
+- Linked-list "hygienic macros" using C++'s concepts to access a structure's "Next" and "Prev" fields.
+- Simple, fast and hackable dynamic array, [exponential array (xar)](https://azmr.uk/dyn/), hash table etc.
 - `os` module - common operations that require querying the OS.
-- `path` module - procedures that work with file paths.
+- `path` module - procedures that work with Windows and Unix file paths.
-- `fmt` module - a formatting library inspired by Python's formatting syntax (that's even faster than printf).
+- `fmt` module - a formatting library inspired by Python's formatting syntax, prints faster than printf.
-- `parse` module - for parsing strings, integers, booleans, GUIDs, etc.
+- `parse` module - for parsing strings, integers, booleans, GUIDs.
 - Threads, mutexes, atomic operations.
 - Console input/output.